Our Focus in the Coming Year

 How changing times affect us.

-Managing our Medical Experience As We Age - discussing topics like:
+Navigating the Medical Experience System As We Grow Older - discussing topics like:

 The 4 M’s: What Matters, Medication, Mind, Mobility.